bergesinstitute/graf-method/book-5-unit-5.md

 Usamos el verbo *haber* en condicional para construir el condicional compuesto (lo veremos más adelante).

+💂 We use the verb *haber* in the conditional to build the compound conditional (we will see it later).

 ## Construcciones condicionales

     Si - if

 ### Tipo 1: Todo en presente, o presente + futuro

-Lo usamos para hechos (facts) realistas:
+💂 Type 1: All in the present tense, or present + future

+Lo usamos para casos en los que el cumplimiento de la condición garantiza un resultado obvio.

+💂 We use it for cases in which the fulfillment of the condition guarantees an obvious result.

 *Si no estoy feliz, no trabajo bien.* (If I am not happy, I don't work well.)

 *Si te vas ahora, llegarás a tiempo al aeropuerto.* (If you leave now, you will arrive on time at the airport.)

+*Si no respiras, te mueres.* (If you don't breathe, you die.)

-### Tipo 2: Suposición + condicional
+### Tipo 2: Suposición imaginaria + condicional

+💂 Type 2: Imaginary supposition + conditional

 La suposición siempre va en imperfecto de subjuntivo*.

+💂 The supposition is always in the imperfect subjunctive tense*.

 *Si yo tuviera un millón de dólares, compraría una casa grande.* (If I had a million dollars, I would buy a large house.)

 *Si María llamara, le diría lo que pienso.* (If María called, I would tell her what I think.)

-A veces usamos primero el condicional y después la suposición:
+A veces usamos primero el condicional y después la suposición.

+💂 Sometimes we use the conditional first and then the supposition.

 *Compraría una casa grande si tuviera un millón de dólares.* (I would buy a large house if I had a million dollars.)